tlh24/learn_rotations/README.md

 Above, results for "fat" matrices: M < N, with M plotted on the x-axis, SNR in dB on the y-axis.
 The model needs to predict 1024 dimensions using a smaller $x$ - e.g. $y$ is 1024 dimensional but has a lower rank, plotted on the x-axis.
 * Most algorithms show power-law decay of SNR with increasing rank.
-* Rprop is great at low rank, shows a sharp transition around 60 - likely solved with more compute.
+* Rprop is great at low rank, shows a sharp transition around 60 - it is compute-limited.
 * ASGD is non-monotonic, but note performance is always low.
 * The Adam family is good at low rank, but decays to zero with increasing dims.
 (And yet it's the winner for transformers..?)
-* Adagrad is the high-D winner
+* Adagrad is the high-D winner.

 ![](fixed_M_variable_N_wd0.png)